jpmckeown/pitch-sorted/diary-notes.md

 + beckon soundfx is piping
 + while beckon some wandering random % influence
 + long range beckon takes longer to work, soundfx queiter?

+23 July
++ one lot for lamb chops, other for petfood, or 2 contracctsgoing in diferent lorry
++ alert error when image name wrong

 26 July
 + Shaun slapstick, wild movement, spinning, visual comedy